|Thanks to you, more than $317,000 was raised to support our efforts!|

-Through your dedication and fundraising efforts, the 2017 Cancer Survivors’ Celebration Walk & 5K raised more than $377,000 to help Lurie Cancer Center translate knowledge gained from research into life-saving new treatments and world-class cancer care — and we’re still counting.
-Please consider making a gift to help us reach our goal!
+Through your participation and fundraising efforts, the 25th Annual Cancer Survivors’ Celebration Walk & 5K raised more than $317,000 to help physicians and scientists at the Lurie Cancer Center and Northwestern Medicine translate knowledge gained from research into life-saving new treatments and world-class cancer care.
+You can still support our efforts.

-We’ll see you next year at the 25th Annual Cancer Survivors’ Celebration Walk & 5K!
+We’ll see you in 2019 at the 26th Annual Cancer Survivors’ Celebration Walk & 5K!